• Skip to primary navigation

 • 1 teaspoon black pepper

-• ¼ teaspoon crushed red pepper - optional
+• ยผ teaspoon crushed red pepper - optional

-• Rinse the ham under running water to remove as much of any sugary coating as possible.
-Also, this is a good time to trim any fat that can be easily removed.
+• Rinse the ham bone under running water to remove as much of the sugary coating as possible.
+This is also a good time to trim any easily removed fat.

 • Chop two peeled potatoes, two peeled carrots, a medium onion, and two celery ribs.
 Feel free to vary the veggies.

 • Rinse one can of beans.
-I used light kidney but did not have low sodium that would be preferred.
+I used light kidney.
 Beans are optional.

-• In a large crock pot, combine 6 cups water, 15 oz can diced tomatoes, 1 teaspoon pepper, ½ teaspoon garlic powder, and an optional ¼ teaspoon red pepper flakes.
+• In a large crock pot or Dutch oven, combine 6 cups of water, a 15-oz can of diced tomatoes, 1 teaspoon pepper, ยฝ teaspoon garlic powder, and, optionally, ยผ teaspoon red pepper flakes.
 Add the rinsed beans (optional) and the veggies, then stir to combine.
-You may use low sodium chicken broth if you prefer.
+You may use low-sodium chicken broth if you prefer.

-• Add the ham bone and cook for 8 hours on low.
+• Add the ham bone and cook for 8 hours on low in the crock pot or in the Dutch oven, simmer covered for 2ยฝ-3 hours

-• With about one hour left in the cooking, remove the bone and strip of meat.
-Return the meat to the slow cooker.
+• About 75% into the cooking time, remove the ham bone and strip off the meat.
+Return the meat to the slow cooker or covered Dutch oven.

 Recipe Notes